Skip to content

 2.7 Maintainability

-• NFR-2.71 Layered Architecture (Next.js Backend): Enforce clear backend code separation.
+• NFR-2.71 Layered Architecture (Next.js Frontend): Enforce clear frontend code separation.

-Backend code must follow clear layered separation (controllers, services, repositories, utilities) to improve readability, testability and feature evolution.
+Frontend code must follow clear layered separation (components, hooks, services, utilities) to improve readability, testability and feature evolution.

-• NFR-2.72 Clean Architecture & Vertical Slices (.NET Backend): Use Clean Architecture for microservices.
+• NFR-2.72 Clean Architecture & Vertical Slices (MiramaService Backend): Use Clean Architecture for the modular monolith.

-Phase 2 microservices and backend components must use Clean Architecture principles with vertical slice patterns, ensuring independent services can evolve without breaking unrelated functionality.
+The MiramaService backend must use Clean Architecture principles with vertical slice patterns per feature, ensuring modules can evolve independently without breaking unrelated functionality.

 • NFR-2.73 Consistent Coding Standards: Adhere to coding conventions and linting.